babelomics/metagenomic-crc/machine_learning/README.md

 The `main.sh` BASH file could be used as an example of how to run the experiments (this is how the paper experiments were done).

-The summary graphics and tables can be produced with the `mlgut/analysis.py` file.
-Note that the analysis is automatically performed as part of the main pipeline.
+The summary graphics and tables can be produced with the `plot_results.ipynb` file.

 ## Results summary